 Real Time, Chip Time: The time from when the runner crosses the starting mats at the start line, to the time when the runner crosses the finishing mats.
 For personal interest only.

-A: Washrooms will be available at the following locations:
+A: Washrooms and accessible washrooms will be available at the following locations:

-- At the starting area at UBC there will be Portolets available for runners.
+- At the half-marathon starting area at UBC

-- At Stanley Park / Second Beach, there will be Portolets and Park facilities available for runners.
+- At the post-race area there will be both portolets and park facilities available for runners.

-- The route passes public facilities at Jericho, Kitsilano and English Bay.
+- The route passes public facilities at Spanish Banks, Jericho Beach, Kitsilano Beach, and English Bay.

 A: Water stations are located approximately every 3-4km on route.
 Refer to course map for locations.
 Water, Nuun Hydration and First Aid will be available at each station, plus at the Start and Finish lines.
 More details on Course Amenities here.